 Cédric, can you introduce yourself in a few words?

 Cédric Lavédrine: Professionally, I started at KPMG after business school.
-Once I had obtained my chartered accountant diploma, I set up my own firm after a period in start-ups, particularly in electronic payment.
-For the past 20 years, I have developed a very transversal expertise for associations and SSE organisations, either as a chartered accountant or as a consultant on their projects.
+Once I'd qualified as a chartered accountant, I set up my own firm after a spell in start-ups, particularly in electronic payment.
+Over the last 20 years, I've developed cross-disciplinary expertise for associations and SSE organizations, either as a chartered accountant or as a consultant on their projects.

 I regularly write articles for Juris associations, the last one in July was about the opportunities for an association to structure itself as a SCOP in the personal services sector.